README.md clean up readme 2 revisions

 Patch Versioning #

-Tools For Maintainers #
+Tools for Maintainers #

 If you're reviewing incoming patches, Gitpatch provides a few useful tools: